New or replacement water supply

-It’s not possible to save the form, so make sure you have enough time to complete everything and have all the information you need to hand.
-There are helpful notes throughout the form to guide you.
+It’s not possible to save the form, so make sure you have enough time and all the information you need to hand.
+There are helpful notes on the form to guide you.

 After you apply and pay the upfront fees, we’ll send you a quote within 14 to 28 calendar days.

 Find out how we’ll use the information you provide.

-if you can’t use the online form you can also apply for a quote using our PDF application form.
+If you can’t use the online form you can apply for a quote using our PDF application form.